Jeffrey M. Monforton: Bishop of Steubenville

 On July 3, 2012, Monforton was named the bishop of the Diocese of Steubenville by Benedict XVI.
-His episcopal consecration took place at the Finnigan Field House of Franciscan University of Steubenville in Steubenville on September 10, 2012.
-Archbishop Dennis Schnurr was the consecrating prelate, with Maida and Archbishop Allen Vigneron serving as the co-consecrators.
+His episcopal consecration took place at the Finnigan Field House of Franciscan University of Steubenville on September 10, 2012.
+Archbishop Dennis Schnurr was the consecrating prelate, with Cardinal Maida and Archbishop Allen Vigneron serving as the co-consecrators.

-Since 2012, Monforton has served on the United States Conference of Bishops (USCCB) Subcommittee on Aid to the Church in Central and Eastern Europe; in 2019, he was named chair of the subcommittee.
-In 2012, Monforton became a board member for the North American Collage and a member of its Development Committee.In 2013, Monforton announced plans to renovate Holy Name Cathedral in Steubenville.
+Since 2012, Monforton has served on the United States Conference of Bishops (USCCB)'s Subcommittee on Aid to the Church in Central and Eastern Europe; in 2019, he was named chair of the subcommittee.
+In 2012, Monforton became a board member for the North American College and a member of its Development Committee.In 2013, Monforton announced plans to renovate Holy Name Cathedral in Steubenville.

 In 2017, the diocese embarked on a year of re-consecration to the Immaculate Heart of Mary, patroness of the diocese.
 The diocese formed an 18-person ad hoc task force to ascertain the present pastoral needs of the diocese.
 The task force shared its survey with the priests and parishioners.

-In May 2018, the diocese discovered that the financial department had been mis-allocating funds from employee paychecks since 2004.
+In May 2018, the diocese discovered that its financial department had been misallocating funds from employee paychecks since 2004.
 Monforton started a forensic audit of the diocesan finances dating back to 2004.
-As a result. the diocese was forced to pay $3.5 million in employee taxes.
+As a result, the diocese was forced to pay $3.5 million in employee taxes.
 The financial crisis forced Monforton to suspend work on Holy Name Cathedral.
 Following austerity measures, the diocese balanced its financial standing.
-Monsignor Kurt Kemo, vicar general of the diocese, was forced to resign from his diocesan positions; in 2021, he pleaded guilty to felony theft, having stolen over $289,000 from the diocese for his personal consumption.
+Msgr Kurt Kemo, vicar general of the diocese, was forced to resign from his diocesan positions; in 2021, he pleaded guilty to felony theft, having stolen over $289,000 from the diocese for his personal consumption.